withjak/threadx/README.md

 ```

 ### Pass x as nth argument
-Pass `x` as nth argument <br>
-`x` if present it the arguments, then it wont be passed as the first argument implicitly.
+`x` if present it the arguments, then it won't be passed as the first argument implicitly.
 ```python
 thread(10,
        (range, x, 20, 3),  # same as (range, 20, 3)